Jharkhand police team leaves for Gurgaon to ‘rescue’ minor tortured by couple

 Shakti Vahini, an organisation that works in the field of women and child rights, said that their Childline team has been in touch with the minor victim.
 Shakti Vahini Executive Director Nishi Kant Thursday wrote a letter to the Gurgaon police commissioner requesting to include provisions of SC/ST Atrocities Act, human trafficking under the Indian Penal Code and Bonded Labour Act.

-“…As the rescued minor victim from Jharkhand belongs to Gond tribe which is recognised as Scheduled Tribe…We are attaching the case certificate issued by the office of the concerned circle officer, Simdega.
-We, therefore, request the police department and will be grateful for further investigation in the case on the organised crime network involved, who are luring minor girls from Jharkhand and forcing them into exploitative conditions in Gurugram,” Kant said.
+“As the rescued minor victim from Jharkhand belongs to Gond tribe which is recognised as Scheduled Tribe…We are attaching the case certificate issued by the office of the concerned circle officer, Simdega.
+We, therefore, request the police department to add provisions of the SC/ST Atrocities Act, Bonded Labour Act and sections of IPC for human trafficking and will be grateful for further investigation in the case on the organised crime network involved, who are luring minor girls from Jharkhand and forcing them into exploitative conditions in Gurugram,” Kant said.

 After Soren’s tweet, the police and administration swung into action on Wednesday evening.
 “Jai Hind sir.
 We have got in touch with the Gurugram Police and the parents of the girl…A team is being sent to Gurugram for further investigation and rescue sir,” the district police responded.
 Deputy Commissioner Simdega R Ronita also said, “The girl will be provided treatment, education and rehabilitation.”